-2.3.2 Climatic conditions
+2.3.1 Climatic conditions

 Nyngan is a typically dry, semi-arid area that experiences low annual rainfall.
-From February until October 2018, Nyngan much lower than average.
-While the area received almost average rainfall in October and above average rainfall in November, drier than average conditions returned in December and January.
-The low yearly rainfall, minimal rainfall between July and September is likely to have resulted in poor conditions for plant growth during the survey, despite a brief return to more normal rainfall conditions in October-November 2018.
+While the area received above average rainfall in March, Nyngan experienced much lower rainfall than average for the remainder of 2019.
+The low yearly rainfall, minimal rainfall between April and December is likely to have resulted in poor conditions for plant growth identified during the survey.
 It is likely that several species are present in the seed bank that were not evident during the survey.
-Meteorological conditions from January 2018 to January 2019 are shown in Figure 2.3.
+The results of this round of monitoring survey, and the previous rounds of monitoring surveys need to be interpreted against the background of below average rainfall.
+Meteorological conditions from January 2019 to December 2019 are shown in Figure 2.3.

-Figure 2.3 Rainfall in Nyngan preceding the surveys (source: Australian Bureau of Meteorology)
+Figure 2.3: Rainfall in Nyngan preceding the surveys (source: Australian Bureau of Meteorology)

-2.3.3 Grazing pressure
+2.3.2 Grazing pressure